mt-support/tribe-ext-divi-compatibility/readme.txt

 = 1.2.0 2018-08-08 =

-* Made further adjustments to the Mini Calendar Widget CSS
+* Made further adjustments to the Mini Calendar widget CSS
 * Fixed the cell padding of the mini calendar grid
 * Further increased the width of the day / date box in the list to keep day name in one line even for Monday
 * Adjusted the width of the event info box in the list to keep day name in one line